Press Release – Cameroon: Three Juveniles Sentenced to Death for Terrorism After Fleeing Boko Haram Now Face Retrial

 In 2019, recognizing that it lacked jurisdiction over minors, the military tribunal vacated the women’s death sentences.
 The prosecutor nevertheless decided to retry the women before a civilian court.
 Marie, Damaris and Martha were transferred to a smaller prison in Mokolo, where detention conditions are even more desperate.
 Moreover, after the outbreak of the COVID-19 pandemic, Damaris and Marie had to accept a religious group’s offer to care for their children outside of prison.
 They have received no visits or news of their children’s welfare for the past three months.

 Marie, Damaris and Martha will attend their next court hearing on June 26.
-They hope that the court will render a speedy judgment after postponing their trial three times in a row since the beginning of this year.
+They hope that the court will render a speedy judgment after postponing their trial six times in a row since the beginning of this year.
 “The court should also take into consideration the time they have spent in prison with their children and the irregularity of the proceedings against them to date,” says Lourtau.
 “After everything they have been through, Marie, Damaris, Martha, and their children deserve a fair trial and a just outcome.”

 More information about this story: